Texas vs. Penn State: Odds, spread, over/under - NCAA Tournament Second Round

 Texas vs. Penn State Betting Trends

-- Texas has won 18 games against the spread this season, while failing to cover 17 times.

-- In the Longhorns' 35 games this season, the combined scoring has gone over the point total 16 times.
+- Longhorns games have gone over the point total 16 out of 35 times this season.

 Texas Futures Odds